6 Unexpected Project Plan Pitfalls And How To Avoid Them

 - Static methods—Today, projects have a lot of moving parts.
 Whether you work in marketing, HR, IT, manufacturing or any other industry, lack of agility and flexibility can be a death sentence for any project.
 Agile PM, which has grown alongside the adoption of project management software solutions and applications, has been the trend for a few years now and, according to PM Times, “will become even more vital today and in the future.”
 According to PricewaterhouseCoopers, Scrum is the most popular (43 percent) Agile framework for completing complex tasks, followed by Lean & Test Driven Development (11 percent) and eXtreme Programming (10 percent).
 While Agile organizations grow revenue 37 percent faster and generate 30 percent higher profits than non-Agile companies, less than one third of companies report using Agile frequently.

-- Low-end software solutions—Purchasing a low-end tool that lacks features over investing in a good software solution is another mistake many companies make.
+- Low-end software solutions—Purchasing a low-end tool that lacks features over investing in a good software solution is another mistake many companies make and reason project plans fail.
 Amazingly, some companies (23 percent) use no project management software at all.
 But high-performing companies (87 percent) understand the importance of improved efficiency and increased functionality that project management (PM) software offers.
 But not all software is created equally.
 Successful companies point to reliability, ease of integration and ease of use as being the most important qualities in choosing new project management software.
 Good software should also work seamlessly across universally popular tools like Office, Office 365, Skype, PowerPoint and SharePoint and offer leading cloud-based PM services to add flexibility and security while easing technical complexity.

 - Weak executive support—Having an executive sponsor with a vested interest, someone who will go to bat for your project from start to finish, is a big factor in project success.
 Yet, fewer than two in three projects had actively engaged project sponsors to provide clear direction or help address problems.
 Lack of time is often an issue.
 So, prior to a project kickoff, sponsors and project managers should meet to discuss issues like time commitment, reporting, meetings, escalating problems, etc. In addition, having software that allows your Project Management Office (PMO) or sponsor to manage PM settings without additional assistance is important.